Berkshire Hathaway Real Estate Commercial PRESENTS: 21 GREAT QUESTIONS ABOUT LEASING COMMERCIAL REAL ESTATE! (and the answers)

 There is, on occasion, a small pro-rata common area added on to the size of the premises to account for sprinkler rooms and electrical closets that service the entire building.

-19. Who is Arizona Prime real estate commercial?
+19. Who is Berkshire Hathaway?
 We are a small group of brokers with a lot of experience supported by a national company.
 We represent both landlords and tenants and buyers and sellers.
 We know both sides of the table.
 We have represented small local investors and large pension funds.
 Our list of clients ranges in size from a few thousand square feet to Fortune 500 companies.
 It’s a face-to-face business and we pride ourselves in the relationships we have maintained over the years.

 20. Why use a broker?
 Brokers are the most knowledgeable asset you can add to your team.
 We provide you with all of the up front information to help make your decision process a smooth one.
 We know the market and we know both sides of the deal-making process.
 We’re not compensated until the deal is done so we have a vital interest in your corporate well-being until the time you hang your pictures on the wall of your new office.
 Commercial real estate is a business of relationships and we treat each and every client the way we would want to be treated if we were searching for new space.